 Sometimes there is a requirement to prevent the automated assignment of a particular profile identifier (e.g. ST) - a profile with that identifier may have been commonly used and has since been removed.
 Reassignment of the identifier to a new profile may lead to confusion, so in this instance, it would be better to prevent this.

-You can retire a profile identifier by clicking the ‘Add’ retired profiles link on the sequence database curators’ page.
+You can retire a profile identifier by clicking the ‘Add’ link in the ‘Retired profiles’ box on the sequence database curators’ page.
+This function is normally hidden, so you may need to click the ‘Show all’ toggle to display it.

 Select the scheme from the dropdown list box and enter the profile id.
 Click ‘Submit’.